-As noted in Volume 1, the Authority does not consider that water use forecasts are relevant to establishing cost-reflective prices for SunWater.
+As noted in the Draft Report Volume 1, the Authority did not consider that water use forecasts are relevant to establishing cost-reflective prices for SunWater.

-Nonetheless, the Authority has considered past water use in calculating cost-reflective volumetric charges that recover variable costs (see Chapter 6 - Draft Prices).
+Nonetheless, the Authority considered past water use in calculating cost-reflective volumetric charges that recover variable costs (see Chapter 6).

 Under the Direction, the Authority must recommend prices that maintain revenues in real terms where current prices are above the level required to recover prudent and efficient costs.
-For this purpose, the Authority has considered forecast irrigation water use (see Chapter 6 - Draft Prices).
+For this purpose, the Authority has considered forecast irrigation water use (see Chapter 6).